-How your living and working space look translates into how it makes you feel to be in the space- spaces that are full of clutter feel frantic and can cause you to feel stressed or overwhelmed.
+How your living and working space look translates into how it makes you feel to be in the space- spaces full of clutter feel frantic and can cause you to feel stressed or overwhelmed.
 Areas that are neat and organized are more soothing to spend time in.
 A few hacks will help you declutter your space and simplify your life, so you feel more at ease.
 National Simplify Your Life Week is a great time to start using some of these.

 The Junk Bowl is Your Friend